atomisthq/docs/docs/automations/graphql.md

 ## Queries

-You can execute queries from command and event handles when running an Atomist automation client.
+You can execute queries from command and event handlers when running an Atomist automation client.
 To execute queries the client provides two distinct methods on `GraphClient`.
 A `GraphClient` is available from the `HandlerContext`.